larawiktor-hub/Project-Ideas-And-Resources/README.md

 - Context Persistence Framework
 - Signal & Feedback Coordination
 - Autonomous Decision Routing
+## Vision

+ASIM is designed as the cognitive infrastructure layer for the next generation of AI-native systems.

+Not a chatbot.
+Not a wrapper.
+Not another isolated model.

+But a persistent orchestration architecture for adaptive autonomous intelligence.
 Orchestration is the dynamic coordination of cognition, memory, tools, reasoning and autonomous execution across distributed intelligence systems.
 ASIM coordinates intelligence at system scale.
 It unifies reasoning, memory, agents and adaptation into one orchestration fabric.